Pratt & Whitney lays off 20% of Singapore workforce due to COVID-19

 Among the companies which have retrenched workers in Singapore are giants such as Airbus and Rolls-Royce, which in July said it would cut about 240 jobs in Singapore -about 24 per cent of its local workforce - due to the impact of the ongoing COVID-19 pandemic.

-Last month another Pratt & Whitney company, Eagle Services Asia - a joint venture with Singapore Airlines Engineering - had its retrenchment plans halted after NTUC and three aerospace and aviation unions said the firm had not followed due process in letting go of its workers.
+Last month Pratt & Whitney joint venture Eagle Services Asia had its retrenchment plans halted after NTUC and three aerospace and aviation unions said the firm had not followed due process in letting go of its workers.